celesteh/Immrama/Raspberry_README.md

 In steps that may cause the processor to overheat, I've used the nice command to run the process more slowly.

+Finally, Pi 3s have a higher power draw than earlier models.
+Your old mobile phone charger may not be putting out enough power.
+If your computer shuts down unexpectedly, try running it with an official Pi 3 power adaptor to see if that helps.

 ## Setting up the SD card
 * Get Raspbian onto an SD card, by downloading it or buying a pre-loaded card. https://www.raspberrypi.org/downloads/raspbian/
 * Re-size the card and change the name of the computer by running `sudo raspi-config`